tomkaar/colorpicker/README.md

 ## Features
 - Find new colors using the sliders
-- Paste and use already existing colors
+- Paste and use existing colors
 - Convert colors between `hex`, `rgb` and `hsl`
-- Automatic updates while typing
-- Input Validation
+- Color Value Validation
+- Update colorpicker using code/ functions
-- Customizable behaviour
+- Customizable behaviour/ settings
-- Choose a default color